Azsrs/Azsrs/README.md

-- 👋 Hi, I’m Frank Farzaneh
+- Hi, I’m Azsrs
-- 👀 I’m interested in Coding
+- I’m interested in Coding
-- 🌱 I’m currently learning Python
+-  I’m currently learning Lua and HTML
 - farzanehfrank@icloud.com to shit on me

 <!---